- We monitor your bladder pressure because constant high pressure can damage the kidneys.

 What is a cystometrogram (CMG)?

 We use a cystometrogram (CMG) to check how well your bladder functions during filling.
 A CMG also measures the pressure inside your bladder and the strength of your bladder muscle.
 The results of a CMG help us identify the size of your bladder and the amount of urine it can hold without leaking or causing problems for your kidneys.
+It is generally well-tolerated and not painful to our patients.

 Where will this be done?